West

 I sit down in my seat and try to take ten deep breaths,

-cliche, especially within four feet of a stranger,
+cliche, especially within four feet of a stranger, but necessary.

-sipping whiskey to calm my nerves, I am too far from home to turn back and can feel a tangible shift.
+The scenery flies by at 70 miles per hour and after a while of zoning out and sipping whiskey to calm my nerves, I am too far from home to turn back and can feel a tangible shift.
 I start to slouch in my seat and feel a

 calm smile creep onto my face.